Friends of the Rubicon

 tips for getting Rubicon ready

-Bypasses are bad news.
+Illegal bypasses are bad news.
 Do not create bypasses of any kind.
 This will definitely get our trail in jeopardy.
 We must stay on the trail.
 See my Trail Ethics section for more.
 Plus be sure to check for any Route Designation or court/lawsuit stuff that might affect the trail.
-Look under New stuff.
+Look under New stuff or better yet, visit the Rubicon Trail Foundation website at http://www.rubicontrail.org.

-The future of the Rubicon is being orchestrated by the Rubicon Oversight Committee (ROC) that FOTR sits on, representing the user (wheeling) community.
+The future of the Rubicon is being orchestrated by the Rubicon Oversight Committee (ROC) that FOTR sits on, representing the user (wheeling) community along with the Rubicon Trail Foundation.
 Feel free to email me any time if you have something to share or a question.

 The Lake Tahoe Hi Lo's, a member club of the California Association of Four Wheel Drive Clubs has adopted a large portion of the trail, especially on the Lake Tahoe side (Placer County).
 Additionally, Dana Holland, CA4WDC member is our Rubicon Trail Gate Keeper and conducts surveys every summer of the trail use.
 Volunteers help him provide handouts to users about taking care of our trail.
 His club, Top Gun also has a portion of the trail in that area.